ericallam/docrails/guides/source/ja/active_support_instrumentation.md

 Introduction to instrumentation
 -------------------------------

 The instrumentation API provided by Active Support allows developers to provide hooks which other developers may hook into.
-There are several of these within the Rails framework, as described below in <TODO: link to section detailing each hook point>.
+There are several of these within the [Rails framework](#rails-framework-hooks).
 With this API, developers can choose to be notified when certain events occur inside their application or another piece of Ruby code.

 For example, there is a hook provided within Active Record that is called every time Active Record uses an SQL query on a database.
 This hook could be **subscribed** to, and used to track the number of queries during a certain action.
 There's another hook around the processing of an action of a controller.
 This could be used, for instance, to track how long a specific action has taken.